What is your motto in life?

 A great life motto can help with that.

-And get ready to choose a motto that will help you get close to your purpose and accelerate your growth in that direction.
+Get ready to choose a personal motto that will help you get close to your purpose and accelerate your growth in that direction.

 What is a Personal Life Motto?